Benton, Kansas

 Benton is a city in Butler County, Kansas, United States.
 As of the 2020 census, the population of the city was 943.
+It is located northeast of Wichita along K-254 highway.

 History

 Benton was founded in 1884.
 It was named for Thomas Benton Murdock, a state politician.
 Benton was incorporated as a city in 1908.

 In 1969, part of the film The Gypsy Moths was shot in the Benton area.